JakeeDesu/FDF/README.md

     - a micro framework that provides : window creation, coloring a pixel on a window, event management, runing loop.
   * makefile    :
     - compiles the program's source code.

+# features
+it comes with these features :
+- allowed colors in file -> colors specified in "height map files" are allowed
+- rotations                 -> all axis (x, y, z)
+- translations              -> two axis (x, y)
+- scaling                   -> (entire object) or (z only)
+- color gradient
+- fill areas
+- color editing             -> colors palette (generated) | resizable brush tool | fill with color

 # run
   - $> clone repo